We might say "A good dance photograph is knowing where--and when--to sit."

 11: Composition

-Fill the frame: for a portrait (either head-and-shoulders or full body), one approach is to fill the frame with the subject.
-Don't leave a lot of room around the edges.
+Fill the frame: for a portrait (either head-and-shoulders or full body), one approach is to fill the frame with the dancer.
+Make it clear that the dancer, not the background, is the subject.

 Keep it simple: look at the photo and describe it in words.
-If you used more than about five words, you probably need to crop or photoshop something out.
-The description need not be artistically deep; it might be "Cute kid" or "This is a graceful movement" or "Ballet = en pointe"; but if so, then the picture should minimize the parts that are not the message (show the context, but don't distract from the main point).
+If you used more than about five words, you probably need to remove something.
+The description need not be artistically deep; it might be "Cute kid" or "This is a graceful movement" or "Ballet = en pointe"; whatever the description, the picture should minimize the parts that are not the message (show the context, but don't distract from the main point).

 Dynamic tension (off-center): if the subject is small in the frame (not filling it) you probably want the subject off-center.
-This gets discussed as the "rule of thirds" (the subject should be at a point a third of the way up-or-down and a third of the way left-or-right) but the exact proportion is not as important as the sense of drawing the eye up and in to the image.
+This gets discussed as the "rule of thirds" (the subject should be 33% of the way from the edge) or the "golden ratio" (the subject should be 38% of the way from the edge) but the exact proportion is not important; what matters is an interesting path for the eye to follow into the image.

 Dynamic paths: there should be more than one point of interest, with a clear path for the eye; first I'm drawn here, then there.
 In the image at left below the eye is drawn from the feet to the curve of the two skirts, which match up to form a semi-circle; then there are the arms extending upwards with their cloth attachments.
 In the image at bottom right, the eye follows the line from the feet to the center and then out to Cinderella's head, then follows her leg up to the Prince's head.